drewswinney/myo/README.md

 ## Iphone and Android Applications

   To install the Iphone application load the iOS project into XCode and compile.
-Upload to your device and pair with the Myo device to use. (note, the device must have bluetooth capabilities)
+Upload to your device and pair with the Myo device to use.
+(Note: The device must have bluetooth capabilities)

 (NOTE: The Android App is only a baseline.
 It has no actual code linking to the Myo.
 This is due to the lack of direct access to Raw EMG data in the Android API provided by Thalmic Labs.